 Summary:

-The Oxford Area School District in Pennsylvania is home to three elementary schools: Nottingham School, Elk Ridge School, and Jordan Bank School.
-While all three schools face significant challenges, such as high poverty levels and funding disparities, Nottingham School stands out as the top performer in the district.
+The Oxford Area School District in Pennsylvania is home to three elementary schools: Elk Ridge School, Nottingham School, and Jordan Bank School.
+These schools serve students from pre-kindergarten through 5th grade and provide a range of educational opportunities within the district.

 Thank you for your feedback!